jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 ###### YarnClusterProcessProxy
-As part of its base offering, Enterprise Gateway provides an implementation of a process proxy that communicates with the YARN resource manager that has been instructed to launcher a kernel on one of its worker nodes.
+As part of its base offering, Enterprise Gateway provides an implementation of a process proxy that communicates with the YARN resource manager that has been instructed to launch a kernel on one of its worker nodes.
 The node on which the kernel is launched is up to the resource manager - which enables an optimized distribution of kernel resources.